 Lewis and Clark recorded that many of the villages or groups of affiliated villages (even with all of the epidemics that had already occurred) had populations in the many hundreds if not two thousand or more people.
 They also noted that many of the adults had Smallpox scars, and when asked, said that they were from an epidemic 30 years before (1770’s).

 Lewis and Clark’s journey to our lands sparked an increased interest in the occupation of our country by U.S. citizens.
 There was still a dispute between the United States and the British over who had rights to claim our lands, so for a period, there was a recognized joint occupation of our lands by those two nations.
-The occupation was primarily and almost exclusively for fur trade purposes (at least in the beginning) and that will be the subject of the next page.
+The occupation was primarily and almost exclusively for fur trade purposes (at least in the beginning) and that will be the subject of the next article.